'Gilmore Girls' Season 1, Episode 20: P.S. I Lo...

 No, Lorelai, that wouldn't have been good.
 But you know what is also not good?
 Neglecting to tell your boyfriend, who you know is a sensitive, try-hard, chatterbox, that you haven't talked to your daughter about your romantic reconciliation.
 If you're going to keep a secret from someone, at least do the most basic legwork to prevent leaks.
 It's sad to me that a woman in her 30's doesn't seem to have a firm grasp on secret keeping 101.
 Maybe she should sign up for a course at the Learning Annex.

 At the end of the episode, he makes Lorelai feel bad about not telling any of her friends that they're back together.
 It is uncharacteristic for Lorelai to not tell anyone about the relationship, but a normal person would probably take the hint and realize, "hey, she's just not that into me."
 A healthy person in Lorelai's position would (hopefully) be self-aware enough to think, "wow...
-I haven't told any of my friend I'm back with Max.
+I haven't told any of my friends I'm back with Max.
 Maybe it's because I don't really like him and don't see this lasting very long."
 But instead, Lorelai lies to Max and to herself.
 Max chooses to believe her because he's pathetic, but his antennae are up (which is why he proposes to her in the finale).

 Random observations: